Multi-Family S8NC Project Base

 Terms of Leases

-HUD prescribes the form of lease to be utilized by SHA for tenant families receiving assistance under the New Construction Programs.
+HUD prescribes the form of lease to be utilized by SHA for tenant families receiving assistance under the Multi Family Section 8.
 The initial term of any such lease must be at least one year.
 In addition, the requisite HUD form of lease currently provides for automatic renewal of the stated term of the lease, unless and until the lease is terminated as a result of a default by the family thereunder.
 SHA may terminate the tenancy of assisted families for material non-compliance with the lease, failure on the part of the family to carry out their obligations under any State or local landlord and tenant law, or for other good cause.